demisto/content/Packs/AWS-SecurityHub/Integrations/AWS_SecurityHub/README.md

 **Important Note:**Mirroring out updates do not affect the value of UpdatedAt for a finding.
 These updates can be overwritten by the security-findings provider.

-* Note: Before updating the comment, make sure that you chose an owner to the incident, in the Case Details section.
+* Before updating a comment, make sure that you chose an owner to the incident in the Case Details section.
 Otherwise, the comment update won't work.
 * Note: AWS Security Hub Verification State, AWS Security Hub Workflow Status fields can contain only 1 state/status.